JoseLion/atomic-flyway/README.md

 ## Requirements

-As a wrapper around Flyway, the library expects to have `flyway-core` in the classpath.
-Also, at the moment of writing the library, Java's latest version was Java 18, which is the version used to write the library and the minimum required.
+Because the library works with Flyway, it needs to have [flyway-core]() in the classpath.
+Also, as of version `v1.3.0` the minimum required JDK version is JDK16.
+Previous versions were built with a higher level (JDK18+) so the should still work on newer JDKs.

+- Java 16+
 - flyway-core v8.+
-- Java 18+

 ## Install